rainydio/wallet23/README.md

 <{ SETCP0 ACCEPT nonce INT "code.fif" include PUSHREF SETCODE }>c
 ```

-This way contract doesn't contain any special checks for first message (if seqno is zero).
+This way contract code doesn't need to include any special checks for first message (if seqno is zero).
 Also nonce is dropped, it isn't used by contract itself, and is not required to be included into external message.

 ### Signing contract address